 Hey there – lets take a look at what keeps all of us ticking: our hearts.
 If you’re here because you’re wondering how to boost heart health then you’re already on the right track.
 I’m not a cardiologist but Ive spent years digging into actual studies, chatting with nutritionists and trying out lifestyle tweaks on myself and my clients as a health coach.
 My goal is simple changes that don’t feel like a chore – just simple tweaks to live a healthier life.
-Were gonna cover food, exercise, and supplements like heart health magnesium – all backed up by real science, not just hype.
+Were gonna cover food, exercise, and supplements like CardioClear7 – all backed up by real science, not just hype.

 Getting Started: What We Really Mean by “Heart Health”